 Osteoporosis

-Known as the ‘silent disease’, osteoporosis is going on in a skeleton near you.
+Known as the ‘silent disease’, post-menopause osteoporosis could be going on in a skeleton near you.
 Yes, your own skeleton!
 Even those of us who think we’re breezing through menopause without any obvious symptoms need to be aware of the risks, otherwise, we face a brittle future of fractures and falls.

 Does menopause cause osteoporosis?